UIS Campus Evacuation Plan

 • Evacuees and emergency personnel will make individual plans for long-term relocation.
 Evacuees are expected to make their way to the nearest airport, train station or bus station so they may make appropriate travel plans.
 All expenses incurred will be the individual’s responsibility.

-• The University will provide status updates through the UIS-Alert System, email and website updates.
+• UIS will provide status updates through the RAVE Alert System, email, and website updates.